A note on the amplitude modulation phenomenon in non-canonical wall-bounded flows: Introduction and motivation

 where $u_{L}^{+}$ represents large-scale streamwise velocity fluctuations and $E_{L}(u_{i}^{+})$ represents a large-scale filtered envelope of $u_{i}$ computed via the Hilbert transform.
 Although it is agreed that two-point correlation methods give an overall higher fidelity quantification of amplitude modulation \cite{bernardini_innerouter_2011, jacobi_phase_2013, dogan_quantification_2019}, Mathis et al. \citep{mathis_large-scale_2009} demonstrated the single-point correlation coefficient in Eq. (\ref{eq:R}) yields a qualitatively similar result to the two-point correlation under most conditions.
-Here, it is important to take note of the fact that the amplitude modulation phenomena was originally proposed in the context of a canonical high-$\re$ TBL, to describe exclusively the effect of energetic large-scale structures superimposing onto, and modulating the amplitude of, inner scales (which are $\re$-invariant).
-Per this original definition, the phenomenon is associated with an inherent sense of directionality, \emph{i.e.} it is implied that the large-scale structure dynamics govern their non-linear interaction with the inner scales.
-This makes sense given that the experiments of Hutchins \& Marusic \cite{hutchins_evidence_2007} and Mathis et al. \citep{mathis_large-scale_2009} were focused on $\re$-effects in a canonical TBL, where the increase in amplitude modulation can be solely attributed to the $\re$-dependent energization of the large-scale structures.